2nd Lieutenant John E. Butts

 The Medal of Honor:

-John’s original Medal Of Honor was gifted to the Butts Memorial library in Medina, NY by his father.
-This original medal still resides here today.
+John’s original Medal Of Honor and other medals are now on display at the Lee-Whedon Memorial Library in Medina.
+The original medal still resides here today.
+The library also has his diary from boot camp and one of his dog tags.
 In Normandy, France, a copy is on display at the Utah Beach Museum.

 Thinking back about John, his father Jerry Butts remarked:

 “Even as a young boy, John was fearless“.